grasmash/distro-guide/test_coverage.md

 ## Functional testing

-Functional tests will be written with [Behat](http://docs.behat.org/en/v2.5/) using a [Behavior Driven Development](http://dannorth.net/introducing-bdd/) methodology.
+Functional tests should be written with [Behat](http://docs.behat.org/en/v2.5/) using a [Behavior Driven Development](http://dannorth.net/introducing-bdd/) methodology.

 The high-level purpose BDD is to create a strong connection between business requirements and the actual tests.
 Behat tests should mirror ticket acceptance criteria as closely as possible.

 Consequently, proper Behat tests should be written using business domain language.
 The test should be comprehensible by the stakeholder and represent a clear business value.
 It should represent a typical user behavior and need not be an exhaustive representation of all possible scenarios.

+See referenced materials for more information on BDD best practices.

 ## Unit testing